 : Shift based on input file metadata (requires center frequency info in file).-x

-: Option to apply the shift after resampling (useful if shift exceeds input Nyquist).-s
+: Option to apply the shift after resampling (useful if shift exceeds input Nyquist).

-chunks (XML or Binary format via expat/custom parsing).-f
+chunks (XML or Binary format via expat/custom parsing). - SDR# filename patterns (Timestamp and Frequency).

 ) or stdout (-o